 Social Eating House

 “Relaxed and social, yet with an air of sophistication” is one reader’s verdict on this quietly confident, Michelin-starred Jason Atherton hotspot, which bears all the hallmarks of recent hip restaurant trends – from moody lighting, exposed brickwork, restored furniture and heavy curtains to cool-dude vibes and high-decibel chatter.
-Chef/patron Paul Hood (previously at Atherton’s flagship, Pollen Street Social) oversees an ever-creative repertoire of refined dishes that champion British ingredients while taking inspiration from around the globe.
+Chef/patron of Social Eating House, Paul Hood (previously at Atherton’s flagship, Pollen Street Social), oversees an ever-creative repertoire of refined dishes that champion British ingredients while taking inspiration from around the globe.
 Morsels of Cornish cod are encased in raviolo with prawns and Swiss chard, slow-cooked venison loin is paired with instantly addictive beef-fat carrots and swirls of sweet mascarpone with cumin, while confit lamb fillet is accompanied by butternut squash, sprout leaves, ras-el-hanout, white kale and haggis.
-Simpler pleasure is provided by macaroni with Montgomery Cheddar, Parmesan and chanterelles, or go for broke downstairs with a seven-course blow-out at the chef’s counter overlooking the hubbub of the kitchen.
-Expect “beautiful presentation” across the board, slick service and a strong cocktail offering – save room for the alcoholic dessert sundaes.
+Simpler pleasure is provided by macaroni with Montgomery Cheddar, Parmesan and chanterelles, or go for broke downstairs with a seven-course blow-out at the chef’s counter overlooking the hubbub of the kitchen. visiting Social Eating House expect “beautiful presentation” across the board, slick service and a strong cocktail offering – save room for the alcoholic dessert sundaes.

 Wine List Of The Year Finalist